 - Ethics, Integrity & Respect

-- · Our People, Our Culture
+- Our People, Our Culture

-- Regard for the Environment
+- · Regard for the Environment

-Mr. Lambert's base salary was increased to \$600,000 effective January 1, 2023.
-This is the first increase to his salary since his appointment to the position in 2021.
+Mr. Lambert's base salary was increased to \$675,000 effective January 1, 2024.

 Under the terms of the STIP Mr. Lambert's annual incentive award is targeted at 100% of annual base salary and is entirely linked to achievement of the Corporation's financial and safety targets.
-These Corporate achievements resulted in a STIP payout at 116% of target for Mr. Lambert, which resulted in a STIP award of \$696,00 for the year ended December 31, 2023.
-In addition to the STIP payout, the Compensation Committee approved a 'transaction completion bonus' in recognition of the successful completion of the MacKellar acquisition.
-The completion bonus, having a value of \$96,000, was issued in the form of RSUs, based on the 5-day VWAP value preceding March 18, 2024.
+These Corporate achievements resulted in a STIP payout at 31% of target for Mr. Lambert, which resulted in a STIP award of \$209,250 for the year ended December 31, 2024.

-Under the terms of the LTIP Mr. Lambert's annual award is targeted at 250% of annual base salary, or \$1,500,000 in grant date value, issued 60% as PSUs and 40% as RSUs, with achievement being determined over the three-year term of the PSUs and RSUs.
+Under the terms of the LTIP Mr. Lambert's annual award is targeted at 250% of annual base salary, or \$1,687,500 in grant date value, issued 60% as PSUs and 40% as RSUs, with achievement being determined over the three-year term of the PSUs and RSUs.